dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_3.md

 ```
 extend the transitions with $W(A,t) = W(A',t)$ and $W(t,A) = W(t,A')$, and update the reachability objective to requires that $M(A) = M(A')$.

-For each transition that fires correctly, the number of token in the normal place and the twin place stays the same.
+For each transition that fires correctly, the number of tokens in the normal place and the twin place stays the same.
-If a transition in the gadget does fire when there are tokens in $A$ then the number of tokens in $A$ and $A'$ will differ.
+If a transition in the gadget does fire when there are tokens in $A$, then the number of tokens in $A$ and $A'$ will differ.